yaskovdev/blog/_posts/2017-11-13-the-most-underestimated-keyword-in-java.md

 }
 return null;
 ```
 Already better, isn't it?
-And, who knows, maybe you will now notice `return null` and remember that it is undesirable and an exception that should be thrown out instead?
+And, who knows, maybe you will now notice `return null` and remember that it is undesirable and you should throw an exception instead?

 ### "Yes, But It Pollutes My Code!"